The Brabant village Oisterwijk and Operation Market Garden

 On 18 September 1944, the second day of operation Market Garden, German anti-aircraft

-that was located in Oisterwijk was able to shoot down tree Allied aircraft.
+that was located in Oisterwijk shot down tree Allied aircraft.

-The left wing of the glider was hit by German FLAK located along the Udenhoutseweg
+of the glider was hit by German FLAK located along the Kerkhovensestraat were after

 2. An American C-47 Skytrain transport aircraft with ‘S’ marking passed low over